probonopd/ESP8266HueEmulator/README.md

 * Philips for providing open Hue APIs that are not restricted for use on Philips-branded hardware (as far as I can see by looking at their liberal Terms and Conditions of Use)
 * igrr for bringing the ESP8266 platform to the Arduino IDE
 * me-no-dev for porting the uSSDP library to the ESP8266 platform and helping me make this work
+* Makuna for the [NeoPixelBus](https://github.com/Makuna/NeoPixelBus) library supporting WS2812b NeoPixels on the ESP8266